A healthy result should fall into the range 1.6 - 9.3 cells/uL.

 Neutrophils are one of five types of cell belonging to the white blood cell family, all of which are called leucocytes.
 These include: neutrophils, lymphocytes, monocytes, eosinophils, and basophils.
 All leukocytes serve in our body’s immunological and inflammatory responses, protecting us from irritants and malignant invaders.
+About 40%-60% of all white blood cells are neutrophils.
 Neutrophils, along with eosinophils and basophils, constitute a group of white blood cells known as granulocytes.
 Neutrophils are the most abundant type of white blood cell and the most abundant type of granulocytes.

 -Fever and shaking chills

 Do you have multiple tests from different labs over many years?
 We will bring all your tests together and visualise the results in a standardized and meaningful way.Start Your FREE Trial

 Neutropenia is potentially associated with life threatening infection.
 It is most significant when the total neutrophil count is less than 0.5 x 109/L, particularly when the neutropenia is due to impaired production (e.g. after chemotherapy).
 When the neutropenia is due to increased peripheral destruction or margination (e.g. with viral infection), it is less certain what constitutes a significant level.
 These patients rarely have problems with significant bacterial infection despite quite low neutrophil counts.

 In routine clinical practice the most frequent cause of a low neutrophil count is overt or occult viral infection, including viral hepatitis.
 Acute changes are often noted within one to two days of infection and may persist for several weeks.
 The neutrophil count seldom decreases enough to pose a risk of infection.